 6. Understanding your credit score

 Your credit score is a summary of your financial history that lenders use to help decide if they will loan you money.
 It can be impacted by a range of factors including numerous credit enquiries in a short time frame, late repayments and defaults on loans or bankruptcy.
-If you access financial assistance on your loan with a payment break due to COVID-19 and you were up-to-date with repayments before assistance, it will not show as missed payments on your credit report.
 To find out more about what could impacts a credit score, read our guide on credit scores here or head to CreditSmart.

 Tools to give you control